Types of Paragraphs in Essay or Academic Writing: With Examples

 How to Write Descriptive Paragraphs

 First of all, descriptive paragraphs must use a language that the reader understands.
-The main aim is to paint a picture of the item in the reader’s mind, something that heavy vocabularies will not help achieve.
+The main aim is to paint a picture of the item in the reader’s mind, something that heavy vocabulary will not help achieve.

 Figurative language such as the use of similes and metaphors is also recommended.